barchart/alerting-service-public/docs/content/sdk/lib-security.md

 * * *

 ## JwtPayload :id=jwtpayload
->A simple object which contains properties that must be included in a JWT token.
+>An object which contains the required assertions for a token.

 **Kind**: global class
 **Access**: public